-In 2018, the Institute adopted the Diversity and Non-discrimination Policy, clearly expressing its attitude and focus on a better understanding of the impact of diversity on all stakeholders of the Institute, defining goals, roles and responsibilities and monitoring measurable performance indicators.
-Policy provides guidelines for creating and implementing diversity management practices and promoting positive culture at work and employment based on personal abilities and qualifications, without discrimination and harassment.
+In 2018 the Institute adopted Diversity and Non-Discrimination Policy and drafted the Action Plan for Diversity and Non-Discrimination Promotion 2018-2021.
+The Policy clearly expresses the attitude and focus on a better understanding of the impact of diversity among all stakeholders of the Institute, defining goals, roles and responsibilities and monitoring measurable impact indicators.

-The Diversity and Non-discrimination Policy is available to all stakeholders on the Institute's website and intranet.
-The Action Plan for the Promotion of Diversity and Non-Discrimination is available to the Institute's employees on the website and intranet.
+The Diversity and Non-Discrimination Policy in the Workplace is available to all the stakeholders on the Institute's website and intranet, while the Diversity and Non-Discrimination Action Plan is available on the Institute's intranet.